-16. Resolved, -" That we encourage our General Agent to spend as much of his time as is consistent with his other work, in introducing our trade books into the book stores of our territory."
+16. Resolved,-"That we encourage our General Agent to spend as much of his time as is consistent with his other work, in introducing our trade books into the by our workers."

-17. Resolved,-"That we encourage ministers and others in this Conference to write articles for the Bible Echo frequently."
+17. Resolved,-"That we encourage ministers and others in this Conference to for the Bible Echo write articles frequently."

-18. Resolved, ---- "That we encourage the Executive Committee to keep as many Bible Echo sellers in the field as is consistent. and efforts be made to work those towns that have so far not been entered by our workers."
+18. Resolved, -- "That we encourage the Executive Committee to keep as many Bible Echo sellers in the field as is consistent, and efforts be made to work those towns that have so far not been entered

-19. Resolved,-" That we hereby express our approval of the plan recommended by the Union Conference of appropriating the Sabbath school offerings for foreign missions to the work among the islands, and that we do all in our power to encourage the spirit of liberality among our Sabbath schools."
+19. Resolved,-"That we hereby express our approval of the plan recommended by the Union Conference of appropriating the Sabbath school offerings for foreign missions to the work among the islands, and that we do all in our power to encourage the spirit of liberality among our Sabbath schools."

-20. Resolved, - "That in harmony with the action of the Union Conference we recommend the appropriation of our Sabbath school offerings for the first Sabbath in October to the work of the Melbourne Helping Hand Mission," and, further, the first Sabbath of the ensuing quarter."
-22.-Resolved,-"That we view with satisfaction the progress of the Avondale School in its preparation for the accommodation of a larger number of students, and that we go forward with the work undertaken last year of contributing our proportion of the £2,000 to be raised in Australasia for the erection of the necessary buildings."
+20. Resolved,-"That in harmony with the action of the Union Conference we recommend the appropriation of our Sabbath school offerings for the first Sabbath in October to the work of the Melbourne the first Sabbath of the ensuing quarter."
+22.-Resolved,-"That we view with satisfaction the progress of the Avondale School in its preparation for the accommodation of a larger number of students, and that we go forward with the work undertaken last year of contributing our proportion of the £2,000 to be raised in Australasia for the erection of the necessary buildings.

-Helping Hand Mission," and, further, 21 Resolved,-" That we recommend the Conference Executive Committee to place before our schools each quarter some local philanthropic work to be the recipient of the Sabbath school offering for the first Sabbath of the ensuing quarter."
+Helping Hand Mission," and, further, 21 Resolved,-"That we recommend the Conference Executive Committee to place before our schools each quarter some local philanthropic work to be the recipient of the Sabbath school offering for had marked every meeting.

-In closing the Conference, the President expressed his deep gratitude to God for the excellent meetings of the Conference, for the spirit of unity and harmony which had prevailed, and for the large measure of the Spirit of God which had marked every meeting.
+In closing the Conference, the President expressed his deep gratitude to God for the excellent meetings of the Conference, for the spirit of unity and harmony which had prevailed, and for the large measure of the Spirit of God which

-A. T. ROBINSON, President.
+A. T. Robinson, President.
 L. GREGG, Secretary.

-Queensland.
+Oueensland.